-DAYTON, Ohio (WDTN) – An 11-year prison sentence Kylen Gregory received in adult court for the shooting death of Ronnie Bowers will be imposed, after a juvenile court found that he would not be amenable to care or rehabilitation within the Juvenile Court system.
+DAYTON, Ohio (WDTN) – An 11-year prison sentence Kylen Gregory received in adult court for the shooting death of Ronnie Bowers was imposed Thursday, after a juvenile court found that he would not be amenable to care or rehabilitation within the Juvenile Court system.

 On July 20, 2017, the juvenile court judge granted a motion from the Montgomery County Prosecutor’s Office to transfer Gregory to be tried as an adult, following an amenability hearing.